-In 2018, 84 percent of transit buses were powered by diesel engines and fuel, or diesel hybrid engines.
-Of that, about one-in-three diesel buses are of the latest clean diesel technology powered by an engine that meets strict emission standard for model year 2010 and later.
+In 2020, 84 percent of transit buses were powered by diesel engines and fuel, or diesel hybrid engines.
+Of that, about 44 percent diesel buses are of the latest clean diesel technology powered by an engine that meets strict emission standard for model year 2010 and later.

 Many cities have begun using the latest in diesel-hybrid technology to allow their transportation systems to be not only more efficient but also more environmentally friendly.
 Also, a growing number of transit districts are incorporating the use of renewable biodiesel fuels into their diesel bus fleets, further improving their environmental and climate sensibilities.